Distribution Knowledge Embedding for Graph Pooling: Distribution knowledge embedding for graph-level representation

 \subsection{Robust distribution knowledge embedding}

-Though describing samples with the multivariate Gaussian distribution has been applied to a large number of recognition tasks.
+Multivariate Gaussian distribution for describing samples has been applied to a large number of recognition tasks.
 However, it will not work well when the samples are relatively sparse, which means that it is not robust to high dimensional features with a small number of samples.
+The node samples are sparse in most of graph-level tasks, we thus introduce the robust variant of DKEPool to tackle this problem by considering the robust estimation of the covariance component~\cite{wang2016raid,li2017second,li2018towards,wang2020deep} in the high dimensional feature space.

-To this end, Wang \textit{et al.}~\cite{wang2016raid} proposed a regularized maximum likelihood estimate (MLE) method based on von Neumann divergence \cite{dhillon2008matrix} for the robust estimation of covariance matrix~(RE-COV).
+Wang \textit{et al.}~\cite{wang2016raid} proposed a regularized maximum likelihood estimate (MLE) method based on von Neumann divergence \cite{dhillon2008matrix} for the robust estimation of covariance matrix~(RE-COV).
 Then, Li \textit{et al.}~\cite{li2017second} proposed a matrix power normalized covariance~(MPN-COV) method to amount to RE-COV for end-to-end training.
-Due to the limited support of eigen-value decomposition and singular value decomposition on GPU, Li \textit{et al.}~\cite{li2018towards} proposed a fast end-to-end training method based on Newton-Schulz iteration, called iterative matrix square root normalization of covariance~(iSQRT-COV).
+Due to the limited support of eigen-value decomposition and singular value decomposition on GPU, Li \textit{et al.}~\cite{li2018towards} proposed a fast end-to-end training method based on Newton-Schulz iteration, called iterative matrix square root~(iSQRT) normalization of covariance.
 For the covariance matrix $\bm{\Sigma}$, its robust estimation is represented as $\hat{\bm{\Sigma}}$.
-According to iSQRT-COV, we initialize $\bm{Y}_0=\bm{\Sigma}$ and $\bm{Z}_0=\bm{I}$, and the Newton-Schulz iteration takes the following form:
+Initializing $\bm{Y}_0=\bm{\Sigma}$ and $\bm{Z}_0=\bm{I}$, and the Newton-Schulz iteration in iSQRT takes the following form:

-After some iterations, the resulting robust estimation of covariance $\hat{\bm{\Sigma}} = \bm{Y}_k$ (The pre-normalization, post-compensation and backward propagation details of iSQRT-COV are not covered in this paper, interested readers can refer to~\cite{li2018towards} for details).
-Generally, the iSQRT-COV is a robust covariance estimation method in the Gaussian setting and is GPU-friendly for fast end-to-end training.
-To this end, we take advantage of iSQRT-COV to improve our proposed framework and introduce robust DKEPool:
+where $\bm{Y}_k$ is the resulting robust estimation of the covariance component after $k$ iterations, \emph{i.e.} $\hat{\bm{\Sigma}}=\bm{Y}_k$.
+Note that the derivation of backward propagation in iSQRT\footnote{Interested readers please refer to~\cite{wang2020deep,li2018towards} for details.} is not straightforward, even though autograd toolkits provided by some deep learning frameworks can accomplish this task automatically, \emph{e.g.}, autograd of PyTorch.
+The partial derivatives of the loss function $l$ with respect to $\bm{Y}_k$ and $\bm{Z}_k$ are as follows:

+In this work, we adopt the iSQRT to improve our proposed framework due to its friendly performance on GPU~\cite{li2018towards} and its original version considered in the Gaussian setting~\cite{wang2016raid}.
+The robust DKEPool can be represented as: